MicrosoftDocs/azure-docs/articles/cognitive-services/metrics-monitor/how-tos/datafeeds.md

 ## Next steps

-* Learn the unique settings and requirements for time series stored in different type of data sources from [Adding Metrics Monitor data feeds from different data sources](../data-feeds-from-different-sources.md)
+* Learn the unique settings and requirements for time series stored in different type of data sources from [Adding Metrics Advisor data feeds from different data sources](../data-feeds-from-different-sources.md)